burcturkoglu/songs-db-api/README.md

 1. Open CMD/Terminal
 2. Go to or create the directory which you want to download the code
-3. Run git clone to download this repository and then run "cd songs-db-api" to go to the main directory of programme
+3. Run git clone to download this repository and then run ```cd songs-db-api``` to go to the main directory of programme

     ```git clone https://github.com/vurbag/songs-db-api.git```